About the Show,

 About Jonathan Kruk

 Jonathan Kruk, M.A. education theater, has enjoyed a full-time career as a professional storyteller since 1989.
 Performing annually at over two hundred venues, he's engaged audiences at countless schools, libraries, historic sites, and festivals.
-Currently, he is a BOCES listed Artist -Educator and serves as The Cooper-Hewitt Design Museum's storyteller in residence.
+Currently, he is a BOCES listed Artist -Educator, offering virtual performances and workshops.

 Author of “Legends and Lore of Sleepy Hollow and the Hudson Valley” and “Legends and Lore of the Hudson Highlands,” for The History Press, Jonathan Kruk shares secrets and stories about the Washington Irving and the Headless Horseman at book talks.
 He’s earned two awards for his recording of Irving's original “The Legend of Sleepy Hollow.”
 He has seven other award-winning recordings for children and adults, including "Once Upon the Hudson" with folk musician Rich Bala.